ayyonn/ayyonn/README.md

 ![](https://api.ghprofile.me/view?username=pmdev1)

 ### 👋 Hi, I'm pm.
-I'm a young UI Designer, Learning Developer, and a Aspiring Entrepreneur.
+I'm a teenage UI Designer, Learning Web Developer, and a Aspiring Entrepreneur.

-## ✨ So, what am I doing now?!
+## ✨ What I'm currently doing
-Currently, I am learning to Web Development with the Odin Project, and developing a new Discord Bot.
-Progress with the Odin Project is very exciting, and I highly recommend using it if you are looking to learn Web Development.
-I am developing Droptify - The new and powerful Discord Bot.
-It's one of those Discord Bots that can help engage your server.
+Right now, I am currently building websites in HTML & CSS for practice.
+I am learning Web Development with the help of @TheOdinProject & @freeCodeCamp.

 ## 👀 Experience
-My number one skill is UI Designing.
-This is a useful skill as it can help me brainstorm what I want my future projects to look like.
-I have only some knowledge of Web Development like HTML & CSS, but have at least a fair amount of knowledge of JavaScript.
-At the start, my way of learning was a mess, and I restarted everything with the Odin Project.
-Also, gaming is probably one of the things I'm skilled at.
+As I learn web development, I am gaining more and more experience with HTML & CSS.
+JavaScript is a decent skill I have.
+UI Designing is another skill I have with Figma.

+## ⭐ Goals
+My goals for this year is to learn more computer science and release all my projects.

 ## 🛠️ Software
 ![image](https://user-images.githubusercontent.com/75280270/116026536-ce3cb900-a607-11eb-98a1-597be872bc3e.png)